wunderlicht/howmany/README.md

 Of course `howmany` did the work for me.

 Before looking at the table
-* Were you aware that in no scenario it is possible to finish the job in 1 iteration?
+* Were you aware that in no scenario it was possible to finish the job in 1 iteration?
 * Did you see that commiting to do the job in 2 iterations is futile as it only has a less than 30% chance?